 What is expected of me?

-Training for the role is a mixture of self study and formal training courses.
-The training courses take place at a variety of locations accross South Gloucestershire and take place in the evening as well as during the working day.
+Training for the role is a mixture of self-study, online and formal training courses.
+The training courses take place at a variety of locations across South Gloucestershire and take place in the evening as well as during the working day.

 When can I visit?

-If you work shifts or varying hours we can also accommodate your availability.
+If you work shifts or irregular hours, we are always happy to work with you and accommodate your availability.